 -Make the tamales.

--Pressure cook Frijoles and keep in covered dish (they will stay warm for hours)!
+-Pressure cook Frijoles and keep in a covered dish (they will stay warm for hours)!

 -Pressure Cook tamales and keep warm in the oven on low heat covered with a damp cloth.